Photo above: Baseball's Hall of Fame in Cooperstown, New York. Right: Historic Shibe Park, Philadelphia, 1910. Courtesy Library of Congress.

 A calm born before shopping malls and McDonald's permeates the village.
 There are no chain stores or franchise restaurants in the town by the way, with nary a few on its outskirts.
 There are streets and avenues that radiate from the crystal clear waters of the lake up into the center of town, with bed and breakfast inns, coffee shops and restaurants with local flavor aplenty, and the history of New York and baseball on every street corner.
 But don't mistake the calm and hanging baskets of gorgeous flowers as signs that there is nothing to do here.
 Or that the plenty to do is all about the national pastime.
 There are days of enjoyment here for the Native American historian, the baseball fan, and the fans' wife.

 The Baseball Hall of Fame and Museum.
-Newly refurbished in the past several years.
+Newly refurbished in the past decade.

 The Cooperstown Dreams Park and American Youth Baseball Hall of Fame.